cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ### Import SKOS concept schemes

-Once the Taxonomies for Confluence add-on is installed, new **Taxonomies** menu is added to the **Settings** page available to Confluence administrators.
-It lets you import developed or adopted SKOS taxonomies and use them with Confluence.
+Once the Taxonomies for Confluence add-on is installed, new **Taxonomies and Schemas** menu is added to the **Settings** page available to Confluence administrators.
+It lets you import SKOS taxonomies and RDFS schemas and use them with Confluence.
+You must import a SKOS taxonomy or an RDFS schema first.

-Select **Taxonomies** to navigate to the taxonomies settings page.
+Select **Taxonomies and Schemas** to navigate to the taxonomies settings page.

 ![Empty snapshots](/images/tfc/4-11-0-1.png "When no taxonomies are imported, a list of empty snapshots is displayed.")